 Locked down due to social distancing or quarantine?
 Look on the bright side: your dogs and cats are probably happy to have you home 24/7!
 Staying at home may start to get somewhat dull however, and some cabin fever might affect your furry friend.
 Social meetings, puppy classes and parks are closing, so exercise can

 Here we are at the end of the year – it’s time to celebrate!
 For those of us who live with furry friends, we need to be certain that our festivities are safe for every family member.

-You already know that climate change can affect your cat.
-You also know that summer storms can become more fierce as a result of changing weather patterns.
+Did you know that summer storms can become more fierce as a result of changing weather patterns?
 Whether those storms are simply extra strong thunderstorms, or more dangerous tornadoes and hurricanes, it’s important to prepare to help your cat get through the rough weather as safely and as calmly as possible.
 Dr. Jason Nicholas, better

 I received a most informative email today, right on the heels of the most recent podcast of the DOG TALK show in which Dr. Nick Dodman talked about the (mis)use of tranquilizers for dogs when they are traveling.
 I received this detailed and well-informed rebuttal to several of the points that came up in our interview

 With an extended cold wave across the Northeast and other parts of the country, dogs have their own particular challenges when going outside.
 A recent New York Times article on the subject called “Don’t Make Me Go Out There” with some fun photos – described how city dogs have the added burden of dealing with